 Veteran Employment Benefits

-Missouri Show Me Heroes Employment Program
+Show-Me Heroes Employment Program

 State Contract and Business Preference for Disabled Veterans

 Veterans with VA-rated disabilities may be eligible for preference when bidding or applying for jobs/services with the state.
-According to the Missouri Veterans Commission, the preference applies to “disabled Veteran businesses doing business as Missouri firms, corporations, or individuals, or which maintain Missouri offices or places of business, when the quality of performance promised is equal or better and the price quoted is the same or less”.
+According to the Missouri Veterans Commission, the preference applies to “disabled Veteran businesses doing business as Missouri firms, corporations, or individuals, or which maintain Missouri offices or places of business, when the quality of performance promised is equal or better and the price quoted is the same or less.”

 Military Service Waivers for Dissolved Corporations

 The Missouri Secretary of State offers to waive reinstatement fees and procedures under qualifying circumstances including when a corporation must be dissolved “for failure to file an annual registration report when the failure was due to the business owner’s active military service.”
-Fees and other costs may be waived in such case under qualifying circumstances.
+Fees and other costs may be waived in such cases under qualifying circumstances.

-Business Fees Waiver For Active Duty/Guard Members
+Business Fees Waiver for Active Duty/Guard Members

-Military Experience Counted For Missouri Professional Licenses
+Military Experience Counted for Missouri Professional Licenses

-The State of Missouri directs professional licensing boards and commissions in the state to accept military education, training, or service “toward the qualifications to receive the license or certification upon presentation of satisfactory evidence by an applicant for certification”.
-Additionally, military members who have jobs that require licensing or certification by the state are not required to attend required continuing education classes when called to active duty as members of the Guard or Reserve.
+Missouri directs professional licensing boards and commissions in the state to accept military education, training or service “toward the qualifications to receive the license or certification upon presentation of satisfactory evidence by an applicant for certification.”

-Once the military member has come home from active service, the employee will not be required to do make-up tests or retake training missed due to military service.
+Once the military member has come home from active service, the employee will not be required to do makeup tests or retake training missed due to military service.

 The service member’s existing license/certificate may remain valid as long as military service continues on active duty and “for a period of at least six months after being released from active duty.”